lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### processing fixed-length fields {#fixed-length-field}

-If the field is identified in the Field Description as being of fixed length, then aplying the CDA to compress this field results in a fixed amount of bits.
+If the field is identified in the Field Description as being of fixed length, then applying the CDA to compress this field results in a fixed amount of bits.
 The residue for that field is simply the bits resulting from applying the CDA to the field.
 This value may be empty (e.g. not-sent CDA), in which case the field residue is absent from the Compression Residue.